-As a trusted insider's system access and knowledge of business processes often makes them harder to detect, establishing and maintaining a trusted insider program can assist an organisation to detect and respond to trusted insider threats before they occur, or limit damage if they do occur.
+As an insider's authorised access to systems and their resources may make them harder to detect when intentionally performing malicious activities, establishing and maintaining an insider threat mitigation program can assist an organisation to detect and respond to insider threats before they occur, or limit damage if they do occur.
 In doing so, an organisation will likely obtain the most benefit by logging and analysing the following user activities:

-- excessive copying or modification of files - unauthorised or excessive use of removable media - connecting devices capable of data storage to systems - unusual system usage outside of normal business hours - excessive data access or printing compared to their peers - data transfers to unauthorised cloud services or webmail use of unauthorised Virtual Private Networks, file transfer applications or anonymity networks.
+- excessive copying or modification of data - unauthorised or excessive use of removable media - connecting devices capable of data storage to systems - unusual system usage outside of normal business hours - excessive data access or printing compared to their peers - data transfers to unauthorised cloud services or webmail - use of unauthorised Virtual Private Networks, file transfer applications or anonymity networks.

-Control: ISM-1625; Revision: 1; Updated: Dec-22; Applicability: All; Essential Eight: N/A A trusted insider program is developed, implemented and maintained.
+Control: ISM-1625; Revision: 2; Updated: Jun-24; Applicability: All; Essential Eight: N/AAn insider threat mitigation program is developed, implemented and maintained.

-Control: ISM-1626; Revision: 0; Updated: Nov-20; Applicability: All; Essential Eight: N/A Legal advice is sought regarding the development and implementation of a trusted insider program.
+Control: ISM-1626; Revision: 1; Updated: Jun-24; Applicability: All; Essential Eight: N/A Legal advice is sought regarding the development and implementation of an insider threat mitigation program.